randosrandom/Space4AI/README.md

 ```
 from the ```build``` folder,  and check if it passes all the tests.

-Moreover, note that if you need a different building configuration, you can recompile the library in the container.
+Moreover, if you need a different building configuration, you can recompile the library in the container.

 ## Usage